-Looking for a festive Easter break at a fascinating destination?
-Visit Alicante, where you can celebrate Semana Santa (The Holy Week or Easter week) in the backdrop of dramatic processions, authentic traditions, and festive atmosphere.
+Looking for an Easter break at a fascinating destination?
+Visit Alicante to celebrate Semana Santa (The Holy Week/Easter week) in the backdrop of dramatic rituals, authentic traditions, and festive processions.

 In Alicante, you will find a wide range of hotels, guesthouses, hostels, and apartments to choose from for your accommodation.
 However, it would be best to book in advance for a comfortable stay.
 Also, the festive period is a perfect time to enjoy the cuisine of Alicante.
 So relish the special Easter cake called La Mona de Pascua, and the local delicacies of fish and rice.
 And you cannot miss out the lamb, which is a popular choice for Easter Sunday dinner.